Written by: Lyle Deixler

 “You are right and we cannot help them.
 But if we don’t, they will kill us.
 I cannot allow harm to come to my family.”

 “Father, I have an idea!”
-Barsha cried out.
+Barsha said.

 They hung huge curtains around the building and crater and told everyone they were practicing a new trapeze act for the upcoming Christmas holiday show.